Try FlashBoot for 99% Bootability!

 Check that the file extension is correct.
 If you are using a Windows system, right-click on the file and click on 'Properties' to check the file extension.

 .txt, .cmd and files without a file extension will not be added to the E2B menus.
+If you have a .txt file of the same name - delete it.

 Next, did you enable 'FASTLOAD' (does the file \FASTLOAD.YES exist)? - if so, you need to press F8 in the Main Menu to refresh the menu cache file whenever you add or delete a payload file.